 Let’s learn more about it.

 Virtual reality allows people to experience 3-D visuals or other sensations through computer technology.

 What Is Virtual Reality?

 Virtual Reality (VR) is an immersive computer-generated environment created by simulating a physical presence in another place or time.
-It allows users to interact directly with objects in their physical surroundings using specially designed hardware devices called HMDs (heads-mounted displays).
+It allows users to interact directly with objects in their physical surroundings using specially designed hardware devices called HMDs (head-mounted displays).

 Samsung Gear VR and the Oculus Rift are two of the most popular and costly VR headsets available today.
 They both allow people to access virtual reality content through their smartphones or gaming systems.

 Other VR experiences use multi-projection environments that include heightened senses like touching, which is similar to what you would experience in a 4D movie.